- About the shop

 Does the shop make deliveries to local people who can’t get to the shop?

 The shop’s aim is to serve and benefit as many people in our community as possible.
-Therefore, we intend to offer this service to those who cannot physically access the shop but who would still like to support us by buying their goods over the phone and having them delivered direct.
-If you would be interested in receiving deliveries, or if you could act as delivery driver, please contact us.
+We currently offer this service to those who cannot physically access the shop but who would still like to support us by buying their goods over the phone and having them delivered direct.
+If you would be interested in receiving deliveries, or if you could help deliver, please contact us.

 Sustainability and waste